GSA/digitalgov.gov/content/posts/2019/06/2019-06-18-introducing-a-guide-paperwork-reduction-act.md

 The PRA Guide was developed with the help of a fund called [10x](https://10x.gsa.gov/), which funds innovative ideas from within government.
 When OIRA (which handles PRA clearances) heard about this opportunity, it presented a clear path to address the frustration around PRA.

-The PRA Guide is the result of [Phase 3](https://10x.gsa.gov/the-10x-process/) of 10x funding, which established the best path forwards through user research: a clear and intuitive website that presents a holistic view of the PRA process.
+The PRA Guide is the result of [Phase 3](https://10x.gsa.gov/the-10x-process/) of 10x funding, which established the best path forwards through user research: a clear and intuitive website that presents a holistic view of the PRA process...

 ## The Future of the PRA Guide